 One of the biggest mistakes you can make as a freelancer is being passive.
 Clients won’t come your way if you don’t actively promote your services.
 In fact, the more active you are in seeking the clients you want to work with, the less you will have to deal with bottom-feeders who only want to save a few bucks.

 Sometimes it’s best to dive right in.
 As the saying goes, the early bird catches the worm.
-With so many techniques out there, you just have to do your research and start marketing your services as soon as you can.
+Since there are so many marketing techniques out there, you have to do your research and start promoting your services as soon as you can.
 From there, find out what works and what doesn’t, then alter your strategy accordingly.
 Marketing is always changing, so don’t stop learning and getting better.

 In reality, overcoming uncertainty as a freelancer requires a lot of discipline, determination and dedication.
 However, if you aren’t afraid to follow your dreams and put in the work, then success will surely follow.